Mexico in the OTI Festival 1972: At the OTI Festival

 After TSM sent to the Organización de Televisión Iberoamericana (OTI) the documentation confirming "Yo no voy a la guerra" as its entry for the festival, the OTI Program Commission disqualified the song because its lyrics didn't comply with the rules of the competition for going against "the idiosyncratic sensitivity or way of life of the Ibero-American peoples".
-They requested TSM to send another song, which TSM ultimately did not do.
+They requested TSM to send a replacement song, but the broadcaster refused to do so.
 Mexico had been drawn to perform between Colombia and Peru.

+Following the disqualification, Roberto Cantoral sued TSM for breach of contract, and claimed that the disqualification generated "a severe and unfair boycott" against him within record labels and radio stations.